cryscript/android_device_zuk_z2_plus/README.md

-Device configuration for ZUK Z2;
+Device configuration Slim 7.1 for ZUK Z2;

-Based on Davide D M, with commits from oneplus 3;
-Edited by Fedor917.
+by Fedor917.